Everything you need to know about bespoke business software development

 Still though, there’s a fine line between lots of code and lots of SaaS products.
 Which one sounds more like the need of your company?

 To help evaluate, check-out our guide “when you should buy and when you should build custom software”.
-If you lean more towards stitching together off-the-shelf products, then turn to “our SaaS integration strategy guide”.
+If you lean more towards stitching together off-the-shelf software products, then turn to “our SaaS integration strategy guide”.

 Read on if what you’re imagining doesn’t really look like anything out there!